YoannQDQ/qgis-layer-tree-icons/README.md

  - **Set icon from file**: Browse the computer to set the node icon from an image file
  - **Set icon from QGIS resources**: Open a Resource Browser to use one of the icons embedded in QGIS
+ - **Set custom font**: Open a QFontDialog to set a custom font for tthe currently selected nodes
- - **Reset custom icon** (visible if a custom icon is set): Revert to the default icon, or, if defined, to the custom icon for the node's category
+ - **Reset icon (& font)** (visible if a custom icon or font is set): Revert to the default icon, or, if defined, to the custom icon for the node's category.
+Also reset the custom font if an

 Resource browser
 --